MU Micron Technology Inc

 Profitability & Capital Efficiency

-On the question of capital productivity, ROIC is 37.52%, WACC is 12.62%, and the economic spread is 24.90%.
-On balance, the economic spread is positive and meaningful, suggesting the company are building rather than eroding intrinsic value.
-Supporting metrics show ROE at 41.08% and ROA at 24.36%, a combination that helps frame whether profitability strength is broad enough to hold through different market conditions.
+On the question of capital productivity, ROIC is 69.39%, WACC is 16.03%, and the economic spread is 53.36%.
+On balance, the spread between returns and capital costs is exceptional, meaning reinvested capital is creating significant incremental value at the company level.
+Supporting metrics show ROE at 70.77% and ROA at 43.57%, a combination that helps frame whether profitability strength is broad enough to hold through different market conditions.
 Taken together, the return profile suggests a company with credible compounding capacity if current operating execution persists.

 Valuation